tomjpk/movie_info/README.md

 Queries IMDB for information on a movie

 Movie Info is a work in progress, the end state is to be able to look at a movie folder and return information on your collection.
-Movies can then be sorted and grouped based on user ratings, genre, actor, etc.
+Movies can then be sorted and grouped based on user ratings, genre, actor, etc. <p><p>

+To use:<p>
+<code> python wtftowatch.py "MOVIE TO SEARCH" (-d) </code><p>
+The '-d' will enable debug mode, creating a log of the HTML output for testing purposes if the program crashes <p>

 3rd Party libraries are:
 - [BS4](http://www.crummy.com/software/BeautifulSoup/) <p>